CumulusNetworks/docs/content/cumulus-netq-43/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Image-Management.md

 ## Default Version Assignment

-You can assign a specific OS or NetQ version as the default version to use during installation or upgrade of switches.
-It is recommended that you choose the newest version that you intend to install or upgrade on all, or the majority, of your switches.
+You can assign a specific OS or NetQ version as the default version to use when installing or upgrading switches.
+We recommended that you choose the newest version that you intend to install or upgrade on all, or the majority, of your switches.
 The default selection can be overridden during individual installation and upgrade job creation if an alternate version is needed for a given set of switches.

 ## Missing Images